 Accessibility: Allows for the use of screen readers for low vision users.
 Google classroom Mobile app works with VoiceOver on iOS and TalkBack on Android.

-Access: Tool is delivered through the Chrome browser, which makes it accessible from all computers, mobile phones, and tablets.
+Access: Tool is accessible from all computers, mobile phones, and tablets.

 Google Classroom & the SAMR Model